 Realistically speaking, if your site is on the smaller end, you could get quite similar results with shared hosting plans.
 An example of that could be Hostinger, which offers a plan for as low as $0.99.
 So why would I pay $11 for Cloudways to offer something only slightly better?
 Oh well…

 But the reason behind this is actually way more logical than you’d think.
 Cloudways simply does not have as many tools built-in to optimize websites.
 Meanwhile, Hostinger adds a bunch of stuff to spin them faster.
-So Cloudways is fast by default and you can make it even faster by turning on the caching and activating other speed optimization features.
-Just imagine the speed then…
+So Cloudways is a fast hosting by default and you can make it even faster by turning on the caching and activating other speed optimization features.
+Just imagine the speed then...